pritampokhra29/ToDoApplication/PRODUCTION_SETUP_GUIDE.md

 2. **Navigate to your PostgreSQL service**
 3. **Copy the connection details:**
    - Look for "External Database URL" or "Connection String"
-   - It should look like: `postgresql://username:password@hostname:port/database`
+   - It will be in format: `postgresql://username:password@hostname:port/database`
+   - **Important**: Use this exact format (our app will convert it to JDBC format automatically)

 ### Step 2: Configure Environment Variables in Render